-The University of California Global Health Institute is seeking applicants across all UC campuses and partnering with Historically Black College and University (HBCU), Charles R. Drew University of Medicine and Science, for its 2022-2023 Student Ambassador Program.
+The University of California Global Health Institute (UCGHI) is seeking applicants across all University of California campuses and partnering with Historically Black College and University (HBCU), Charles R. Drew University of Medicine and Science (CDU), for its 2023-2024 Student Ambassador Program.

-This remote leadership opportunity is open to all UC and CDU students from various disciplines (i.e., undergraduate, graduate, medical, nursing, law, etc.) who are dedicated to personal and professional growth by serving and representing their respective UC or HBCU campus.
+This remote leadership opportunity is open to all UC and CDU students from various disciplines (i.e., undergraduate, graduate, and professional students from medical, nursing, law, social sciences, art, etc.) who are dedicated to personal and professional growth by serving and representing their respective campus.
 UCGHI Student Ambassadors will learn about, organize, and promote UCGHI and its Centers’ (Center for Gender and Health Justice, Center for Planetary Health, and Center for Health Workforce Equity) activities on UC campuses.
-This is an exciting and unique opportunity to engage with key faculty, researchers, and leaders in global health while also expanding student professional networks.
+This is an exciting and unique opportunity to engage with key researchers (faculty, staff, students) and leaders in global health while also expanding student professional networks.
 The Student Ambassador Program will demonstrate the multidisciplinary nature of global health by providing students exposure to a broad range of topics, including planetary health, gender justice, health equity, and more.

 - To integrate diversity, equity, and inclusion in global health through a social justice framework, including decolonizing global health and advancing racial equity

 - To actively acknowledge, identify, and dismantle power structures that carry legacies of racism, imperialism, and colonialism in global health through collective dialogue

 - To connect students and faculty/staff across college campuses

 - To amplify student voices through UCGHI’s social media platforms

-- To create professional growth opportunities for student ambassadors such as leadership positions within program and internship opportunities
+- To create professional growth opportunities for student ambassadors such as student engagement opportunities and internship opportunities

 As a Student Ambassador:

 In addition to learning about global health, students will develop a wide range of transferable skills.
-Student Ambassadors will benefit by getting involved in the campus community, gaining knowledge and expertise on WHGE/PH related topics, interacting with UCGHI, including attending UC Global Health Day 2024, collaborating with campus leaders and faculty members from across the UC, and gaining leadership and advocacy skills.
+Student Ambassadors will benefit by getting involved in the campus community, gaining knowledge and expertise on global health topics, interacting with UCGHI, including attending UC Global Health Day 2024, collaborating with campus leaders and faculty members from across the UC, and gaining leadership and advocacy skills.